rotundasoftware/steamer/README.md

 # Steamer

-In modern web applications, one of the server's primary jobs is to load data and then simply relay it to the client.
+In thick client web applications, one of the server's primary jobs is to load data and then simply relay it to the client.
 This task can be accomplished with less code and more clarity using a declarative (as opposed to an imperative) approach.
 Steamer is an tiny module that facilitates loading and relaying data declaratively.

 ## Simplest example ever
 ```javascript